lgcns5g/LGCNS-5G-AI-RAN-PLATFORM/README.md

 - Containerized and cloud-native architecture
 - Optimized for NVIDIA CUDA-enabled GPU platforms
 - Product-grade build, deployment, and operational tooling
-- Designed for PoC, lab, and commercial RAN environments
+- Designed for PoC, lab, and commercial AI-RAN environments

 ## Platform Scope

-LGCNS-5G-RAN-Platform serves as the **integration and execution framework** for LGCNS RAN components, rather than a protocol implementation itself.
+LGCNS-5G-AI-RAN-Platform serves as the **integration and execution framework** for LGCNS RAN components, rather than a protocol implementation itself.

 The platform provides:

-- Lifecycle management for RAN components
+- Lifecycle management for AI-RAN components
 - Integration framework for GPU-accelerated PHY
 - Interfaces for RAN Stack (MAC/RLC/PDCP/RRC)
 - Runtime orchestration and configuration